Jflick58/Easysentiment/README.md

 # Acknowledgements

-This program could not be made possible without the use of twitterscraper by Ahmet Taspinar (https://github.com/taspinar/twitterscraper)
+This program would not have been possible without the use of twitterscraper by Ahmet Taspinar (https://github.com/taspinar/twitterscraper)

 Sentiment analysis by Textblob.
 TextBlob is a Python (2 and 3) library for processing textual data.
 It provides a consistent API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, and more. https://github.com/sloria/textblob